 Minimize Mess and Clean Up

 You need parchment paper.
 If you don’t have a roll of parchment paper in your kitchen, get some!
 I bake all my cookies on it with my cookie sheets.
 It means smooth bottoms to my cookies and NO washing my pans after!
 I also reuse my pieces of parchment 5-8 times before tossing them!
-After you dip your chocolate covered strawberries, place them on parchment paper!
+After you dip your chocolate covered strawberries, let them drizzle off the excess chocolate for a moment, then place them on parchment paper!
 The chocolate will harden and then you can pick them up right off the parchment and they’ll have perfectly smooth bottoms!